Gvaldes93/shopping-cart/Readme.md

 ~~~~

 #### cleaning up
-When finish don't forget to remove the file cookie-jar.txt
+When finished with the demo you can remove the file cookie-jar.txt
-and delete the docker image by running `docker ps -a` grab CONTAINER ID value for image "shoppingapp",
+and delete the docker image by running `docker ps -a` grab the CONTAINER ID value for the image "shoppingapp"
-run `docker rm -f container-id` and then `docker rmi shoppingapp`.
+and run `docker rm -f [container-id]` followed by `docker rmi shoppingapp`.

 ### Development
 Run `npm test -- --watch` to write test and re run the test suite on changes.